 Importance of CoQ10 and Omega-3

-CoQ10 is used to help in the generation of energy within each of the body’s cells and can be obtained from food or manufactured by your body.
-Although your body can manufacture CoQ10, production levels start to drop off after the age of 20.
+Your body uses CoQ10 to help generate energy within each of your cells.
+CoQ10 is naturally consumed through food, including organ meats, beef, sardines, spinach and cauliflower, or is manufactured by your body.
+Your body's CoQ10 production levels start to drop off after the age of 20, however.

 Function of CoQ10